Dark Cloud: Plot

 The party travel to the town of Queens, which has also been attacked by the Genie.
 While searching a shipwreck for the Orb, Toan finds a lamp that releases a friendly genie, Ruby, who joins them.
 They eventually find the Moon Orb, but are unable to summon the Moon Ship.
 As such, they head to the Sun and Moon Temple in Muska Lacka, where the Moon Ship is located.
 There, they meet a sand warrior named Ungaga, who joins them and helps them activate the Moon Ship.
 They travel to the Moon city of Yellow Drops, and meet Osmond, a Moon Person who asks for help in collecting the scattered pieces of a giant battle robot called the Sun Giant, which the Moon People believe can destroy the Genie outright.
 When the Sun Giant is complete, the party and a crew of Moon People travel to Dark Heaven Castle, where the Genie now resides.

 They attack and defeat the Genie, only to learn that they were actually fighting a transformed mouse that had absorbed a fraction of the real Genie's powers.
 The true Dark Genie has possessed Flag, and destroys the Sun Giant.
 The Genie's power proves too great for Flag's body, and he dies, leaving the Genie without a host.
 Toan and the crew are rescued by Dran, and the party pursue the Genie into the castle, where they encounter Seda, who tells them he is responsible for the existence of the Genie.
 He reveals he was King of the East, and was losing a war to the West.
 He was approached by a dark wizard, who offered him the power to win the war.
-However, after winning, the dark power remained in his body, and after a tragic loss, it was released in the form of the Genie.
+After winning, the dark power remained in his body, and after a tragic loss, it was released in the form of the Genie.
 Seda learned the only thing strong enough to defeat the Genie was Atlamillia.
 No Atlamillia would exist for another 400 years, so he opened a portal to the future.
 He tells Toan the only way to stop the Genie is to prevent his birth in the past, and opens the Gallery of Time to allow the party to travel back to the past.
 As the Genie attempts to repossess Seda, Seda kills himself.

 In the Gallery of Time, the party learn the tragic loss suffered by Seda was the death of Sophia, his fiancée, at the hands of an assassin seeking to kill him.
 The party are unable to prevent Sophia's death and the subsequent birth of the Genie, but they face the Genie's original form, and are able to defeat it.
 Toan then expends the Atlamilla's powers to revive Sophia, reuniting her with the Seda of the past, and preventing the birth of the Genie.
 Upon doing so, the party is returned to its own time, and the Fairy King informs them the Genie is gone, for now.